-Cited research about it says yes, even though most dermatologists aren't aware of it or believe in it.
-In fact many people who suffer from adult eczema may in fact be suffering with steroid-induced eczema or topical steroid addiction.
+Cited research about it says yes, even though many dermatologists aren't aware of it or believe in it.
+In fact many people who suffer from what is considered "adult eczema" may in fact be suffering with steroid-induced Red Skin Syndrome also known as topical steroid addiction.
 The symptoms of this drug-induced disease are not the same as original, non-steroid induced eczema.

 There is truly is a condition called Red Skin Syndrome among many other names it's called, just as there is steroid-induced rosacea which was published by National Rosacea Society.
-That one is more well-known but both are hard to deal with.
+That one is more well-known but both are hard to suffer with and deal with.

 Some older dermatologists and doctors remember when childhood eczema was just that and it was something adolescents grew out of by their late teen years.
 The method of treatment prior to the advent of topical steroids was to send them to a sunny,dry climate like Arizona, have them spend time at the beach and use tar ointments.
 The amazing healing elements of the sun would clear most of the children up in a short time.